Skip to main content

 Use this dashboard to:

-• Gain information about HTTP upstreams, servers and back-up servers.
+• Gain information about HTTP upstreams, servers, and backup servers.

 Nginx Plus Ingress